ImagineLearning/caliper-ts/README.md

 ### Named exports

 Per Palmer Group guidelines, [always use named exports.](https://github.com/palmerhq/typescript#exports) Code split inside your app instead of your library.

+---

+---

+## Code Generation

+The **code-generator** C# project included in this repo is used to generate typescript definitions for events and entities using the .NET Caliper Sensor Library.

+A **generate-caliper.ps1** script file is also included to execute the code-generator project.
+Before running this script file, it is recommended to first update the nuget package for the .NET caliper sensor library.